-Veneers In The Jamesville, Dewitt and Syracuse, NY Area
+Veneers In Syracuse, Jamesville, Dewitt, NY Area

 Teeth that are badly stained, shaped or crooked may be improved by a porcelain veneer placed on the surface of the affected teeth.